0x3b29/Led-Strip-Dimming-With-Pattern/README.md

 # Led-Strip-Dimming-With-Pattern
-An simple algorithm to dim led strips with on/off pattern instead of pwm
+A simple algorithm to dim led strips with on/off pattern instead of pwm